eldoy/skjema/docs/PARAMS.md

 There is a need to pass params to the queries that communicate with the API.

 Usually it is an 'id', but is can also be 'email' or 'account_id'.
-There must be a way to pick those up automatically from the handleSave function.
+There must be a way to pick those up automatically from the handleSubmit function.

 At the moment we do this to pick up the 'id':